sanmatte/writeup_robotank/README.md

 	...
 ```

-Where `verifyToken` function performs an ECDSA verify using the `ed25519` curve, therefore to pass the `verifyToken` function we need to sign the challenge with the private key.
+Where `verifyToken` function performs an ECDSA verification using the `ed25519` curve, therefore to bypass the `verifyToken` function we need to sign the challenge with the private key.
 <br>
 ### Recover the private key